How to do Programmatic SEO?

 What is SEO?

-Search Engine Optimization, and especially programmatic SEO, is the most technical ‘type’ of growth marketing.
 Why?
-Because it involves research, programming and content at scale, plus creativity, data and user generated content and/or user generated data.
-It involves experimenting.
-It involves flawless technical SEO execution.
-And it can be specific depending on your vertical (content domain, user intent, etc.).
-Recently it’s changing dynamically and rapidly due to GenAI.
+Because it involves research, structured data, programming and content at scale, plus creativity and - ideally and if possible - user generated content or user generated data.
+It involves experimenting, and flawless technical SEO execution.
+A lot depends on your product, model and vertical.
+Recently it’s changing dynamically and rapidly due to GenAI / AIO.

 What is programmatic SEO?

 It is not suitable for every niche or business, but it can be effectively implemented in many cases.
-It’s most effective for large-scale sites such as directories, affiliate platforms, marketplaces, and content hubs, where the ability to generate unique pages for every search query or topic is a competitive edge.
+It’s most effective for large-scale sites such as directories, affiliate platforms, marketplaces, media, and content hubs, where the ability to generate unique pages for every search query or topic is a competitive edge.

 Programmatic SEO automates content optimization at scale, delivering significant traffic gains for major companies, for example: